petr-kalinin/progtexts2/python_basics_en/1_if.rst

     it turns off.
 Masha wants to cool the room, but she's smart and realizes that if the outside temperature is lower than inside, she just needs to open the window.
 Write a program that defines what Masha should do.

-    **Input**: The first line consists of an only number that is temperature in the room.
+    **Input**: The first line consists of an only number — the temperature in the room.
-    The second line also consists of an only number that is outside temperature.
+    The second line also consists of an only number — the temperature outside.

     **Output**: Print ``ac on`` if Masha should turn on the AC and it will turn, ``ac off`` if Masha should try to turn on the AC *but it won't* and ``open window`` if she may just open the window.